Asad272002/ReviewersPortal/docs/google-sheets-setup.md

 This script will:

 1. Create a new Google Sheet titled "Proposal Submissions"
-2. Create two sheets within the document:
+2. Create seven sheets within the document:
    - **Proposals sheet** with the following headers:
      - Reviewer Name
      - Proposal Title